-The list of course offerings you may take to fulfill your core degree requirements is listed on our website at EEB Core Course Options.
+The list of course offerings you may take to fulfill your core degree requirements is listed on our website PB Course Options.
 Any other courses not listed will need approval by the Graduate Advisor.

 Advanced Study and Research / Dissertation Hours